 Financing the NHS continued to be a point of contention.
 Bevan himself resigned in 1951 when money began to be redirected to meet the costs of the Korean War, and charges for prescriptions and dental care were introduced.

 The NHS has seen some significant reorganisation and restructuring over the years, including devolution to the four countries of the UK, but its major principles have remained intact.
-Let’s take a closer look at how the NHS works and has worked, then and now.
+Let’s now take a closer look at how the NHS worked in the past – and how it works today.